 Ginkgo Biloba – 50mg

-Speaking of Ayurvedic medicine, Ginkgo Biloba can be thrown into the same category as Bacopa Monnieri and Rhodiola Rosea.
-It has become famous in nootropic supplements, but its legacy goes far beyond that.
+Regarding Ayurvedic medicine, Ginkgo Biloba can be thrown into the same category as Bacopa Monnieri and Rhodiola Rosea.
+It has become famous for nootropic supplements, but its legacy goes far beyond that.
 It’s believed that the Ginkgo tree has been around for over 270 million years — earning itself the name “the living fossil.”

 Ginkgo Biloba has long been known to prevent cognitive decline, regulate neurotransmitters, improve cerebral circulation, and enhance blood flow overall.
-It’s going to be difficult to find a nootropic stack that doesn’t take advantage of this ingredient.
+It will be challenging to find a nootropic stack that doesn’t take advantage of this ingredient.

 Recommended Dosage: 50-150mg daily